IAN BRUCE BIOGRAPHY

 2012.
 The next year Ian and Victor released their acclaimed and aforementioned "Above Wild Water".
 As with their first release, all instruments and vocals by themselves.
 This was CD of the week on BBC Radio Scotland and Iain Anderson had Ian Bruce as songwriter of the week as a result.

-The Ian Bruce & Victor Besch changed its name to "Songs from Scotland".
-Most of which are works are written by Ian or Ian and Vic but traditional and renditions of contemporaries' works are still features.
+The Ian Bruce & Victor Besch tours changed their name to "Songs from Scotland".
+Most of which are works are written by Ian or Ian and Vic but traditional and renditions of contemporaries' works are still featured.

 2012.
 IT'S A LONG WAY TO TIPPERARY (Holland)

 This is basically a similar show to Far, Far From Ypres which tours in Holland.
 It's the brain child of Dave and Nina Tearney.
 Ian Bruce was asked to be the musical director.
 Ian and Moe Walker are also in the show.

 2014.
 BRUCE & WALKER EMBARK ON ONE OF THEIR MOST ADVENTUROUS PROJECTS TO DATE!!!